open5e/open5e/source/monsters/monsters_a-z/S/sphinxes/androsphinx.rst

 feet of the sphinx and able to hear the roar must make a saving throw.

-**First Roar**: Each creature that fails a DC 18 Wisdom saving throw is frightened for 1 minute.
-A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+**First Roar**: Each creature that fails a DC 18 Wisdom saving throw is :ref:`srd:frightened` for 1 minute.
+A :ref:`srd:frightened` creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-**Second Roar**: Each creature that fails a DC 18 Wisdom saving throw is deafened and frightened for 1 minute.
-A frightened creature is paralyzed and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+**Second Roar**: Each creature that fails a DC 18 Wisdom saving throw is :ref:`srd:deafened` and :ref:`srd:frightened` for 1 minute.
+A :ref:`srd:frightened` creature is :ref:`srd:paralyzed` and can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Third Roar**: Each
 creature makes a DC 18 Constitution saving throw.
-On a failed save, a creature takes 44 (8d10) thunder damage and is knocked prone.
-On a successful save, the creature takes half as much damage and isn't knocked prone.
+On a failed save, a creature takes 44 (8d10) thunder damage and is knocked :ref:`srd:prone`.
+On a successful save, the creature takes half as much damage and isn't knocked :ref:`srd:prone`.

 Legendary Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~